Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 end
 {% endcodeblock %}

-You see that this implementation is a thin wrapper around array.
+This implementation is basically a thin wrapper around array.
 Whenever you call `stack.push(item)`, you're modifying this array in-place.
-This implementation posesses all weaknesses that we discussed previously.
+This implementation possesses all the weaknesses that we discussed previously.

 Now to an immutable implementation: